In 2017, tuition for full-time students at University of the Southwest was $16,000 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of the Southwest undergrads use financial aid to finance their education.
-In 2021, 183 of the 450 undergrads enrolled received financial aid.
-University of the Southwest meets 53 percent of the demonstrated financial need for undergraduates.
+In 2022, 183 of the 450 undergrads enrolled received financial aid.
+University of the Southwest meets 53% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $17,500 a year.